 - Major labels make the majority of their money now from streaming services so they are always seeking new artists who are gaining popularity on Spotify.
 Popularity on Spotify = interest from big labels.

-- Music supervisors seeking film and TV sync’s now utilize Spotify playlists to find new music to license.
+- Music supervisors seeking film and TV sync’s now use Spotify playlists to find new music to license.
 Sometimes being in the right playlist will get you an opportunity to have your music licensed.

 What playlists will my song be placed on?

 - We are a pitching company and don’t own playlists so we don’t know what playlists will accept your song until we start the pitching process.
 Our campaigns focus on playlists with a minimum of 1,500 followers.

 Can I see a list of playlists in your network?